 — Each week will include an assignment which will need to be sent as an attached file within five days.
 We will work personally with each writer or book designer, and send the assignments back to each person before the end of the week.
 (The assignments are not mandatory, but suggested to get the most out of each workshop.)

 — Then each week we will record a short (5 minutes or so) video talking in general (never giving names) about the assignment for everyone in the class to watch.
-Then the following week’s assignment and lecture will be available.
+Then the following week’s assignment and lectures will be available.

 — Each new video will be released on the same day of the week as the first one for six weeks.
-So if the workshop starts on Tuesday, the new weekly video session will be released every Tuesday.
+So if the workshop starts on Tuesday, the new weekly video sessions will be released every Tuesday.

 CLASSIC WORKSHOP STRUCTURE

 — The classic workshops used to be regular workshops, but you can sign up for them, and go through all the videos as fast as you would like.
 All six weeks are there.
 The homework assignments are still there, as well as some of the responses from a previous workshop, but you do not send in any assignments.
 You just do them for yourself.
 And you can come back over the years as often as you want without any extra costs.

 Standard workshops are all SIX WEEKS LONG.

 Classic workshops you can go through as slow or as fast as you want.

 Cost of online workshops is $300.00 each.
 (Payment instructions either on Teachable or through Dean.
 Instructions below.)